Author Mark Neuzil coming to Spooner Museum Jan. 17

-Neuzil also will sign copies of his book, which will be available for purchase.
+Neuzil also will be signing copies of his book, which will be available for purchase.
 Visitors also are invited to attend a reception and happy hour prior to the presentation and to tour the museum starting at 6:30 p.m.

 Post a comment as